KocHanim/Model-training-project-for-the-T-rex-game/README.md

 --------------------------------------------------------------------------------------------------
 ✓ Project Description:
 This project features a self-playing T-Rex game agent powered by a deep learning model.
 The T-Rex game, also known as the "No Internet Dinosaur Game," is a simple yet addictive web-based game where the player controls a running T-Rex that must jump over obstacles.

+During the data collection phase of the project (trex_getdata), I played the game myself for a while, I wrote a code that takes a screen photo when I press each key.
+Since the overall screen is not of interest to us, I set the frame that would be most accurate for me in the "Paint" programme.

 I have to make the first jump for the model to work.
 If we do more data and labelling during training, we can get better results.
 I used 300 screenshots for this model.